rwynn/monstache/README.md

 For versions of elasticsearch prior to version 5, you should install the [mapper-attachments](https://www.elastic.co/guide/en/elasticsearch/plugins/2.3/mapper-attachments.html) plugin.
 In version 5 or greater of elasticsearch the mapper-attachment plugin is deprecated and you should install the [ingest-attachment](https://www.elastic.co/guide/en/elasticsearch/plugins/master/ingest-attachment.html) plugin instead.
 For further information on how to configure monstache to index content from grids, see the section [Indexing Gridfs Files](#files).

+When `max-file-size` is greater than 0 monstache will not index the content of GridFS files that exceed this limit in bytes.

 The `file-namespaces` config must be set when `index-files` is enabled.  `file-namespaces` must be set to an array of mongodb namespace strings.
 Files uploaded through gridfs to any of the namespaces in `file-namespaces` will be retrieved and their